kelloggm/wpi-paper/experiments/maven.md

 If this works, it's the easiest way to collect the numbers (but, it doesn't always work).
 Follow these steps (after enabling AnnotationStatistics in the build system as usual):
+The `extractJavacArgs.sh` script may be useful as it completes most of the steps below providing you with `JavacRaw.txt` containing the javac arguments.
 1. clean the project (`mvn clean`)
 2. re-run the compilation in debug mode and pipe the output to a file (`mvn -X compile &> out`)
 3. locate the arguments passed to javac in `out`.
 Maven prints "Command line options:" right before it prints